acryps/rewrite/readme.md

 This works fine, as the `-` in a tag name denotes the elements as custom elements as defined in the [Custom Elements Specification](https://www.w3.org/TR/custom-elements/).
 We have resorted to using `ui-` for anything, that is not purely a HTML element.

-SEO is not very good with this approach, just like doing everything with `&lt;div&gt;` is not very good either.
+SEO is not very good with this approach, just like doing everything with `<div>` is not very good either.
-You might see that we prefer to write links as `&lt;ui-action ui-href&gt;` and not as an `&lt;a href&gt;` tag, which does hurt both useability and SEO.
+You might see that we prefer to write links as `<ui-action ui-href>` and not as an `<a href>` tag, which does hurt both useability and SEO.

-Rewrite steps in here and converts all our non-standard stuff into standard elements, to allow us to write our code without the mix-match approach and just write everything as `&lt;ui-***&gt`;
+Rewrite steps in here and converts all our non-standard stuff into standard elements, to allow us to write our code without the mix-match approach and just write everything as `<ui-***>`;
 Our HTML from before will be rendered as
 ```
 <div class="home">